 Professional liability insurance operates under two conditions:

 - You must have coverage at the time of the claim’s filing.

 - You must have active coverage during the time of the incident as well.

 It’s best to maintain consistent coverage to keep yourself and your business protected at all times.

 8. There are two types of professional liability coverage

 PLI requires active coverage during the time of the incident and the time the claim is filed to apply.
 This professional liability type is called “claims-made.”
 The other, “occurrence,” is used to protect you in the event that a lawsuit is filed regarding an incident that occurred while you were previously insured, but no longer are.
 This coverage primarily applies to those who are retired or have switched careers.

 When it comes to coverage and policy size, professional liability should be customized to the needs of the individual.
 For instance, a dental surgeon may need a large PLI (or malpractice insurance) policy, whereas a dental assistant will need significantly less.
 It all depends on the size of the professional’s responsibilities and range of service.

 10. It’s easy to find the right coverage

-When you work with Cherokee Insurance Center, you can rest assured your insurance needs are in good hands.
+When you work with Providence Insurance, you can rest assured your insurance needs are in good hands.
 We are industry-leading experts.
 We pride ourselves in taking the confusion out of professional liability insurance while ensuring you get the proper coverage to protect yourself and your business.